This is a beginner topic. Little to no advanced knowledge is required.

-Some fields have a circle next to them.
+Some fields have a circle in the end of them them.
 They are either fields you can add links to, or they are fields that reference other content on the site.

-In the above example, Zora can indicate the courses she regularly teaches.
+For example, Annie Easely can indicate the courses she regularly teaches.
 These courses have been pre-loaded on the site by your unit's site administrator.

-If I start typing in a course code, say "COUR" in this example, I'll get some options from which I can select.
+If I start typing in a course code, say "CSCI" in this example, I'll get some options from which I can select.

-Because Zora has indicated that she is a teacher of three courses, including COUR 4400/6400 which I just added, a link will automatically appear her personnel page when she saves it.
+Because Annie Easely has indicated that she is a teacher of "CSCI/MUSI 4079/6079," a link will automatically appear her personnel page when she saves it.

-And when someone clicks on the course from somewhere else on the site, her name and picture automatically appear next to it.
+And when someone clicks on the course from this page or somewhere else on the site, her name and picture automatically appear with it.

 This kind of field is the most flexible field.
 It allows you to insert and format text, links, and images.

-The above example shows the Biography, but there may also be a text editor-type field on Education, or Grants, etc.
+The above example shows the Biography and Education, but there may also be a text editor-type field in other places too.

-Detailed help on adding links, pdfs, and images to text editor fields
+Here's some detailed help on adding links, pdfs, and images to text editor fields:

 There are special fields for graduate students under a drop-down at the bottom of the edit page.